State reports 119 new coronavirus deaths, 2,725 more cases

 Palm Beach County's daily cases increased by 172 after 49 for two days.
 On Sept.
 28, the rise was 27.

 Florida's new hospitalizations rose by 210 compared with 91 the day before.
-The state reported Monday there are currently 2,194 hospitalized with a primary diagnosis of COVID-19, which is 74 more than Sunday.
+The state reported Tuesday there are currently 2,135 hospitalized with a primary diagnosis of COVID-19, which is 59 less than Monday.

 Deaths